Reference: How To Make Your Website Load Faster

 - Enter your web page URL (it can be for any page on your website).

 - Click Analyze.

 - Google will then provide a list of potential issues and possible solutions for your website.

 If you are interested in measuring raw website load speeds, several tools are available online for you to use.

 SiteLock's Content Delivery Network

-The physical distance between your website's server and your website visitors has an impact on website load speeds.
+The physical distance between your website's server and your website visitors impacts website load speeds.
 The farther the visitor is located away from your server, the longer it will take for your website to load.
 With SiteLock's Content Delivery Network, you can minimize the effects of distance by distributing copies of your website across SiteLock's secure network.

 Professional Website Design Services

 Designing an attractive, fast-loading website on your own can be difficult.
-Please contact us and ask about how you can leverage our professional services to make website development easier for you.
+Please contact us and ask how you can leverage our professional services to make website development easier.